SALT-Lab-Human-AI/project-check-point-1-nesj/docs/Final Project Report.md

 **Memory Subsystem:**
 Carely’s memory architecture is central to its ability to deliver personalized, consistent dialogue.
 It is composed of four layers:

 * **Short-Term Memory (STM):** Stored in the database, STM retrieves the last several conversational exchanges and formats them into a compact representation.
 This ensures the LLM receives immediate context without redundant or excessive tokens.
+(Figure 9)
 * **Long-Term Semantic Memory (LTM):** Powered by ChromaDB, LTM stores conversational embeddings, profile facts, and episodic summaries.
 Retrieval incorporates recency weighting, deduplication, and hygiene mechanisms to remove outdated or low-value entries.
 The agent uses this layer to recall relevant past experiences, routines, or personal details.
+(Figure 8)
 * **Episodic Memory:** This layer generates daily extractive summaries, capturing the number of conversations, key topics, average sentiment, and medication mentions.
 These summaries form higher-level temporal context, enabling the agent to recognize changes across days.
 * **Structured Memory:** Structured memory provides guaranteed-accurate retrieval of factual data such as medication schedules, personal events, meal times, and logged behaviors.
 Unlike semantic memory, it is deterministic and supports interactions requiring precision.